(888) 552-6760 SCHEDULE AN APPOINTMENT

 • High blood pressure

-• High amount of fats called triglycerides in your blood or low levels of the “good” HDL cholesterol
+• High amount of fats called triglycerides in the blood or low levels of the “good” HDL cholesterol

 • Obstructive sleep apnea